octopize/avatar-docker-compose/docker/deploying-on-single-instance.md

 ## Preqrequisites

-- A server with Docker installed.
-We recommend using Ubuntu 20.04 LTS or later.
+- A Linux server.
+We recommend using Ubuntu 22.04 LTS or later.
+- The following dependencies installed:
+  - `curl`
+  - `docker`
+  - `make`
 - A domain name pointing to the server.
 This is necessary for HTTPS.
 - A certificate for the domain name.
 This is necessary for HTTPS.
 - User deploying should belong to the `docker` group.
 See [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/).